+Early Childhood Education (Elementary Education Minor) Program Information Early childhood education is an important aspect of building contributing members of society.
+These early years of development play a significant role in shaping who individuals will become.
+With an early childhood education minor, students graduate with two teaching licenses - one in elementary/middle school education (grades K-9) and one in early childhood (birth through grade 3) education.
+The minor also works well as a supplement for social work, elementary education, and psychology majors-any degree where the students career outlook may involve specializing in working with children.
+The early childhood education minor also offers the knowledge required to be a preschool teacher or childcare administrator.
 Early Childhood Education, Minor Requirements EDUC-237, 271, 290, 400, 401 (traditional students) or EDUC-304, 317, 376, 406, 411 (bachelor completion students).
 Eight credits must be unique to the minor.
 Elementary Education (BS Degree Completion) Program Information Viterbo's elementary education degree completion program is an online program that provides a pathway to licensure as an elementary educator for those who do not currently hold a bachelor's degree.
 Typically students enter this program having earned an associate degree or have 35-65 credits of undergraduate coursework.
 In this 53-credit program students earn a BS in elementary education within two to three years.
-Back Policy See the School of Education Web page for teacher education policy.
+Policy See the School of Education Web page for teacher education policy.